crossplane/crossplane/docs/api/crossplaneio/stack-aws/identity-aws-crossplane-io-v1alpha3.md

 -----|------|------------
 `policyArn` | string | PolicyARN is the Amazon Resource Name (ARN) of the IAM policy you want to attach.
 `roleName` | string | RoleName presents the name of the IAM role.
+`roleNameRef` | [IAMRoleNameReferencerForIAMRolePolicyAttachment](#IAMRoleNameReferencerForIAMRolePolicyAttachment) | RoleNameRef references to an IAMRole to retrieve its Name